 The Master of Philosophy (MPhil) involves research and advanced coursework.
 Students undertaking this degree are assigned a supervisor and, usually, an associate supervisor.

 MPhil students are required to complete a probationary year and produce an extended research plan at the end of that year.
-Examination is by presentation of a thesis of about 40,000 words.
+Examination is by presentation of a thesis of approximately 30,000 words.

 Continuing to higher research

-MPhil students will be permitted to transfer to a PhD provided:
+MPhil candidates will be permitted to transfer to a PhD provided:

-- they complete at least part of the research they proposed for their MPhil program, including analysing data and writing up the results into a doctoral-qualifying paper that is reviewed and approved by their thesis-proposal committee.
+- they complete at least part of the research they proposed for their MPhil, including analysing data and writing up the results into a doctoral-qualifying paper that is reviewed and approved by their thesis-proposal committee.